-Every one can share picture to all others.
-This picture appears on everyone screen.
+Every one can share pictures with all others.
+The picture then appears on everyone screen.
 Each user may hide it by clicking on title bar.
-It can be shown again thanks of
+It can be shown again by using the

-The GM or the picture owner may close it definitivily (menu
+The GM or the picture owner may close it definitively (menu

 file > close or keyboard shortcut

-To share picture, you can do it through menu :
+To share the picture, you can do it through the menu:

-File > Open > Image or drag and drop on the main area.
+File > Open > Image, or drag and drop it on the main area.

-It is also possible to share image from the internet.
+It is also possible to share images from the internet.